dwmuller/cl-clr/README.txt

 What             Syntax                   Expansion
 ---------------------------------------------------
-type:            ?+typename               type-sym
+type:            ?typename                type-symbol
-member:          ?membername              member-sym
+member:          ?.membername             member-symbol

 Type names can be either namespace-qualified, or simple.
 If simple, they must uniquely identify a type in one of the currently used namespaces.
+The reader resolves type names during the read phase, and signals a clear error if a type name cannot be resolved or if it has multiple possible resolutions.

-At the end of the file, or at least before any top-level forms that rely on CLR symbols, you must call BIND-CLR-SYMBOLS.
-This arranges for the symbols that were referenced via the reader syntax to be bound to their CLR concepts when a compiled file is loaded.
-Passing an optional true value to BIND-CLR-SYMBOLS causes the names of referenced types and members to be printed at compile-time.
+At the end of the file, or at least before any top-level forms are evaluated that rely on CLR symbols, you must call BIND-CLR-SYMBOLS.
+This expands to a form that arranges for the symbols that were referenced via the reader syntax to be bound to their CLR concepts when a compiled file is loaded.
+Passing an optional true value to BIND-CLR-SYMBOLS causes the names of referenced types and members to be printed at compile-time, which can be a useful cross-reference.

 ----------------------------------------------------------------------------